United States–Yugoslavia relations: Relations after 1948

 The 1948 Tito-Stalin split represented the major turning point in the relations of United States and the new socialist republic.
 Yugoslavia first requested assistance from the United States in summer 1948.
 The Truman administration decided to provide substantial aid, loans and military assistance to Yugoslavia despite some concerns caused by earlier relations.
 Omar Bradley was also an outspoken supporter of providing aid and improving relations with Yugoslavia, stating in an address to Congress on 30 November 1950 that "In the first place, if we could even take them out of the hostile camp and make them neutral, that is one step.
 If you can get them to act as a threat, that's a second step. if you can get them to actively participate on your side, that is an even further step and then, of course, if you had a commitment, where their efforts were integrated with those of ours on the defence, that would still be a further step."
 This marked the beginning of US military aid to a communist nation in order to counter Soviet ambitions in the region, leading to greater strives in United States–Yugoslavia relations.
 Tito received US backing in Yugoslavia's successful 1949 bid for a seat on the United Nations Security Council, against Soviet opposition.
 In 1949, the United States provided loans to Yugoslavia, and in 1950 the loans were increased and followed by large grants and military aid.
 On 29 November 1950, Yugoslav Republic Day, president Harry S. Truman asked Congress to endorse the Yugoslav Emergency Relief Act.
 Even though the Yugoslavs initially avoided asking for military aid believing that it would be a pretext for a Soviet invasion, by 1951 Yugoslav authorities became convinced that Soviet attack was inevitable and Yugoslavia was included in the Mutual Defense Assistance program.
 The United States recognized strategic importance of an independent and successful socialist Yugoslavia as a subversive model for other states which were part of the Eastern Bloc.

+Yugoslav Chief of the General Staff Peko Dapčević (left) on an official visit to the US, greeted by US Army Chief of Staff J. Lawton Collins upon arrival at Washington, D.C., March 1953.

 As part of its advocacy in the Non-Aligned Movement, Yugoslavia criticized the US war in Vietnam and US support for Israel.

 The Yugoslav diplomacy dealt successfully with the shifts in the focus of American policy from Kennedy's "Grand Design," Johnson's "building bridges" appeal, Nixon's personal diplomacy, to Carter's focus on the human rights.
 Yugoslavia pursued a highly independent foreign policy and maintained leadership of the international Nonaligned movement that created a competing ideology and challenged the two superpowers.